Speaker disambiguation: people, person_aliases, and the resolver.

 Populate person_id columns by joining raw values to person_aliases.

-Idempotent: rows already resolved keep their value; rows whose raw string
+Idempotent: rows already resolved keep their value; unresolved rows are

 Source code in src/transcript_indexer/people.py